 Reimbursement challenges for CAR T

-inpatient setting, the current diagnosis-related group payment is insufficient to cover the cost of CAR T care.
-Even with the outlier and new technology add-on payments (NTAP), hospitals have stated that they are expected to take a net loss on Medicare patients treated with CAR T.
+In the inpatient setting, the current diagnosis-related group payment is insufficient to cover the cost of CAR T care.
+Even with the outlier and new technology add-on payments (NTAP), hospitals have stated that they are expected to take a net loss on Medicare patients treated with CAR T.8

 Moreover, commercial payers currently approve CAR T on a case-by-case basis with payer-specific justification documents, and centers often find these documents cumbersome for use in demonstrating patient eligibility.
 Yet patients who are considered for CAR T therapies often have aggressive diseases; given the rapid deterioration of health for relapsed or refractory patients, delays in payer approval can affect patient eligibility for CAR T.